Dilly History, Family Crest & Coats of Arms

 The surname Dilly was first found in Dorset where they held a family seat at Mersewood, where Henry Tilley from Tilley near Caen in Calvados acquired the confiscated estates of Geoffrey de Mandevill in 1083.
 The Domesday Book of 1086 lists Ralph de Tilly as holding lands in Devon in 1083.

-Important Dates for the Dilly family
+Early History of the Dilly family

 This web page shows only a small excerpt of our Dilly research.
 Another 48 words (3 lines of text) covering the years 1494, 1457, 1458, 1571 and 1620 are included under the topic Early Dilly History in all our PDF Extended History products and printed products wherever possible.